absmach/magistrala/twins/README.md

 ### Starting twins service

-The twins service publishes notifications on an mqtt topic of the format `channels/<MF_TWINS_CHANNEL_ID>/messages/<twinID>/<crudOp>`, where `crudOp` stands for the crud operation done on twin - create, update, delete or retrieve - or state - save state.
-In order to use twin service, one must inform it - via environment variables - about the Mainflux thing and channel used for mqtt notification publishing.
-You can use an already existing thing and channel - thing has to be connected to channel - or create new ones.
+The twins service publishes notifications on a NATS subject of the format `channels.<MF_TWINS_CHANNEL_ID>.messages.<twinID>.<crudOp>`, where `crudOp` stands for the crud operation done on twin - create, update, delete or retrieve - or state - save state.
+In order to use twin service notifications, one must inform it - via environment variables - about the Mainflux channel used for notification publishing.
+You must use an already existing channel, since you cannot know in advance or set the channel id (Mainflux does it automatically).

-To set the environment variables, please go to `.env` file and set the following
+To set the environment variable, please go to `.env` file and set the following
-variables:
+variable:

 ```
-MF_TWINS_THING_ID=
-MF_TWINS_THING_KEY=
 MF_TWINS_CHANNEL_ID=
 ```

-with the corresponding values of the desired thing and channel.
+with the corresponding values of the desired channel.
 If you are running mainflux natively, than do the same thing in the corresponding console environment.

 For more information about service capabilities and its usage, please check out